awsdocs/amazon-redshift-management-guide/doc_source/rs-mgmt-tagging-console.md

 ## How to Manage Tags in the Amazon Redshift Console<a name="rs-mgmt-console-tags-how-to"></a>

-Use the table in the previous section to navigate to the resource that you want to work with, and then use the procedures in this section to add, modify, delete, and view tags for the resource\.
+Use the table in the previous section to navigate to the resource that you want to work with, and then use the procedures in this section to add, modify, delete, and view tags for the resource\. <a name="rs-mgmt-console-add-tags"></a>

 **To add tags to a resource**